 Food on the island

 Don’t expect anything fancy.
 But if you like fresh seafood prepared on a grill, then you’ll love the many options.
-It’s the same fair you find on any small island.
+It’s the same fare you find on any small island.
 Grilled fish, grilled chicken, rice and beans, slaw.
 One place grills a pig all day and sells pork dishes all night.
 After several nights of grilled fish I went with an interesting version of spaghetti.
 And there are a couple of medium range restaurants like Habenero’s but they won’t be in the running for a Michelin star any time soon.
 Lots of over-sweetened tropical drinks that make your teeth feel like you’re growing a moss forest.
 I can have a couple but I generally stick to either a rum and coke or just rum.
 Or even better the omnipresent local beer Belikin!
 Which comes in a few types.
 It’s synonymous with Belize.

 I love these dogs.
 They were the chillest dogs I’ve ever met.
 Often just splayed out on their back dotted with sand, a certain corpse-like quality to them, until closer inspection where you get a wagging tail and I swear a broad smile.
 These dogs were all just smiling.
 Usually just island strays living on handouts.